Mei Xu: Career

 Xu first found a job at a medical company in New York City.
 She would then return to Annapolis, Maryland, in 1994, co-founding (with her then husband, David Wang) Pacific Trade International, a candle and home decor company.
 She was initially inspired to create the company because of her frequent walk-throughs of a local Bloomingdale's in New York.
 In its first year of operation, Pacific Trade International earned $500,000.

 Xu and Wang would experiment with candle-making in their home with wax poured into soup cans, ultimately creating the company's flagship brand, Chesapeake Bay Candle.
 In 1995, Xu's sister opened a factory in Hangzhou to manufacture the candles.

 In 2005, Xu founded an interior lifestyle brand, Blissliving Home.
 Two years later, the Asian Women in Business organization honored her with their Entrepreneurial Leadership Award.
 In 2011, Xu opened another production and distribution facility in Glen Burnie, Maryland.
 In 2014, U.S. Senator Ben Cardin toured that facility.

 In September 2017, it was announced that New Jersey company Newell Brands had acquired Chesapeake Bay Candle for $75 million.
 Pacific Trade International was not included in the deal, and Xu remained CEO of that company.
 She stepped down in 2018.

-Mei participated in the White House In-Sourcing American Jobs Forum 2011 hosted by President Obama and Vice President Biden, among dozens of CEOs, such as Ford and Intel.
+Mei participated in the White House In-Sourcing American Jobs Forum 2011 hosted by President Barack Obama and Vice President Joe Biden, among dozens of CEOs, such as Ford and Intel.